pedscience/pedscience-website/content/en/authors/benedikt/_index.md

 # Organizations/Affiliations
 organizations:
-- name: PedScience
+- name:
   url:

 # Short bio (displayed in user profile at end of posts)
-bio: Benedikt is particullary interested in psychotherapy and statistics research.
+bio: Benedikt is particullary interested in psychotherapy research and research methods.

 # List each interest with a dash
 interests:
 - Psychology
 - Psychotherapy
-- Methods
+- Research Methods
 - Child maltreatment research

 education: